-Nonsterile dosage forms of drugs typically have preservatives added to them in order to protect them from microbial contamination and the Antimicrobial Effectiveness Test (AET) is performed to gauge the performance of those preservatives.
+Nonsterile dosage forms of drugs typically have preservatives added to them in order to protect them from microbial contamination.
+The Antimicrobial Effectiveness Test (AET) is performed to gauge the performance of those preservatives.
 Microbes can be inadvertently introduced into a product during manufacturing or during repeated use by consumers.
 The AET helps assure that the preservative system is robust enough to prevent growth of these microbes.

 The USP <51> Antimicrobial Effectiveness Test, also known as the Preservative Efficacy Test, is performed to determine if the chosen preservative is appropriate for a product formulation.
 It is also carried out as part of a stability study, to ascertain whether a preservative system is still effective up to the expiration date of a product.
 Testing is performed according to compendial requirements in both USP <51> and EP 5.1.3.

 Antimicrobial Effectiveness Testing (AET) Procedure